Shopify/hydrogen-v1/docs/framework/internationalization.md

 ### Subfolders

 Subfolder routes use the visitor's locale in the URL path.
-In Hydrogen, the FileRoute component can be used to prefix all file routes with a locale using the `basePath` parameter, and source the corresponding file routes.
+In Hydrogen, you can use the [`FileRoutes`](https://shopify.dev/api/hydrogen/components/framework/fileroutes) component to prefix all file routes with a locale using the `basePath` parameter, and source the corresponding file routes:

 {% codeblock file, filename: 'App.server.jsx' %}